Zarkbryan/Zarkbryan/README.md

 ## About Me

-- 🎓 Computer Science student at **Gulu University**, currently working on a final-year mobile app project (**AgriConnect**) with my team, Group 2026-17
+- 🎓 That lazy dev who gets shii done before deadline
-- 🤖 In my own time, I build **algorithmic trading bots** for MetaTrader 5, plus various web and mobile apps
+- 🤖 In my own time, I build whatsapp bots, telegram bots, trading bots, and ahhh
 - 🛠️ Comfortable across the stack — from backend logic to mobile UIs
 - 📫 Reach me on WhatsApp or Telegram (**@zarkbryan**) — fastest way to get a response
-- ⚡ Fun fact: my GitHub handle is a nod to my trading bot project, **Zark Bots**
+- ⚡ Fun fact, not really a social

 <br>